-The following drugs are recognized as substances that unavoidably become part of the food supply or environment of the horse, or are recognized as substances of human use and addiction and that could be found in the horse due to its close association with humans:
+The following drugs are recognized as substances that unavoidably become part of the food supply or environment of the horse.

-- a) Benzoylecgonine (a metabolite of cocaine): - 1) Each time the laboratory reports benzoylecgonine in a concentration less than 150 ng/ml in urine the Stewards shall conduct an inquiry.
-The presence of benzoylecgonine in the horse shall be considered reasonable cause to order a drug screen on the trainer, groom or any other licensed person who cares for the horse pursuant to 11 Illinois Adm.
-Code 508.50. - 2) Laboratory reports of benzoylecgonine in a concentration greater than or equal to 150 ng/ml in urine shall be treated as a Class 1 drug, as defined in the Association of Racing Commissioners International Uniform Classification Guidelines for Foreign Substances (ARCI, 1510 Newtown Pike, Suite 210, Lexington KY 40511; April 2015 version 9.00; this incorporation includes no later amendments or editions).
+- a) Benzoylecgonine (a metabolite of cocaine): - 1) Each time the laboratory reports benzoylecgonine less than 150.0 ng/ml, the Stewards shall conduct an inquiry.
+The presence of benzoylecgonine in the horse shall be considered reasonable cause to order a drug screen on the trainer, groom or any other licensed person who cares for the horse pursuant to Section 508.50. - 2) Laboratory reports of benzoylecgonine, greater than or equal to 150.0 ng/ml, shall be treated as a Class 1 drug, as defined in the Association of Racing Commissioners International Uniform Classification Guidelines for Foreign Substances (ARCI, 1510 Newtown Pike, Suite 210, Lexington, KY 40511; December 2011 version 3.00; this incorporation includes no later amendments or editions). - b) Dimethyl Sulfoxide (DMSO):

-b) Caffeine: